Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Hyperconfusion and Entropy

-Note that $\{\emptyset\}$ is even less ambiguous than the singleton hyperconfusion $\mathrm{sing}(\Omega)=\mathrm{oi}(\omega\mapsto\omega)$, corresponding to knowing $\omega$ precisely (only the empty set and singleton sets are confusable).
+Note that $2^{\emptyset}$ is even less ambiguous than the singleton hyperconfusion $\mathrm{sing}(\Omega)=\mathrm{oi}(\omega\mapsto\omega)$, corresponding to knowing $\omega$ precisely (only the empty set and singleton sets are confusable).
 The singleton hyperconfusion represents knowing everything about the current sample space $\Omega$ (which is possible), whereas the null hyperconfusion represents knowing every information about the current space as well as the future (which is impossible).
-The impossibility of knowing $\{\emptyset\}$ is due to the fact that it is impossible to have $A\in\{\emptyset\}$ satisfying $A\ni\omega$, regardless of $\omega$.
-Generally, a hyperconfusion is not required to confuse singleton sets.
-This allows us to consider events as hyperconfusions (Section (\ref{subsec:negation})).
+The impossibility of knowing $2^{\emptyset}$ is due to the fact that it is impossible to have $A\in2^{\emptyset}$ satisfying $A\ni\omega$, regardless of $\omega$.
+Generally, a hyperconfusion $\mathsf{X}$ is not required to confuse singleton sets, i.e., $\mathrm{supp}(\mathsf{X})$ does not need to be $\Omega$.
+This allows us to consider events as hyperconfusions (Section \ref{subsec:negation}).
+A hyperconfusion that does not confuse all singleton sets corresponds to a piece of knowledge that has an assumption, such as knowing whether a person's car has a roof (which assumes the person has a car); see Section \ref{sec:gen}.

 The goal of this paper is to show that hyperconfusions have a richer structure and support more operations compared to ordinary informations.
-In case if the situation requires ordinary information, we can still convert a hyperconfusion to an ordinary information with a small penalty, which will be shown in the next subsection.
+In case if the situation requires ordinary information, we can still convert a hyperconfusion to an ordinary information with a small penalty, which will be shown in Section \ref{subsec:convert}.

 {}